kaonasi-biwa/Twitter-UI-Customizer/README_EN.md

 `pnpm i --frozen-lockfile`.

 **With the adoption of Vite as our build tool, the debugging process has been updated!**
-For information on our build and debugging procedures, please refer to the end of this README and [docs/vite_build](./docs/vite_build.md).
+For information on our build and debugging procedures, please refer to [docs/vite_build](./docs/vite_build.md).

 These changes have been in effect since September 2, 2023.